9 Adventurous New Orleans Outdoor Activities

 NOLA isn’t a very big city, but because it’s so walkable, you want to be strategic about where you stay.
 If you choose carefully, you can easily get away without renting a car!

-I split my stay between two hotels, the New Orleans Marriott and the New Orleans Marriott Warehouse Arts District.
-Both are excellent basecamps for all the New Orleans outdoor activities listed in this guide, and they each have unique benefits.
+I split my most recent stay between two hotels, the New Orleans Marriott and the New Orleans Marriott Warehouse Arts District.
+Both are excellent basecamps for allllll the New Orleans outdoor activities, and they each have unique benefits.

-New Orleans Marriott is on Canal Street just a couple of very short blocks from Bourbon Street.
-The walk is less than five minutes, but you’re just far away enough to enjoy peace and quiet when it’s time to call it a night.
+New Orleans Marriott is on Canal Street a couple of very short blocks from Bourbon Street.
+The walk is less than five minutes, but just far enough to enjoy peace and quiet.

-There are also several other must-see New Orleans attractions within just a block or two.
-Check out the amazing FREE tours at Sazerac House, directly across the street, and eat brunch at the Ruby Slipper (put your name on the online list early!).
+There are also several other must-see New Orleans attractions within a block or two.
+Check out the amazing FREE tours at Sazerac House directly across the street, and eat brunch at the Ruby Slipper (get on the online waiting list early!).

 New Orleans Marriott Warehouse Arts District is just a few minutes away, but the neighborhood is completely different than downtown.
 The Warehouse Arts District has a much more artsy, eclectic vibe, with a bunch of tiny, independently-owned restaurants and shops.